onurzorluer/react-image-file-resizer/README.md

-    compressFormat, // is the compressFormat of the  new image quality, // is the quality of the  new image rotation, // is the rotatoion of the  new image responseUriFunc  // is the callBack function of the new image );
+    compressFormat, // is the compressFormat of the  new image quality, // is the quality of the  new image rotation, // is the rotatoion of the  new image responseUriFunc  // is the callBack function of the new image URI );
 ```